MicrosoftDocs/win32/desktop-src/Dlls/using-dynamic-link-libraries.md

 ---
-Description: 'The following examples demonstrate how to create and use a DLL.' ms.assetid: '4202e033-77a1-4db6-acee-224f4e1e8d78'
+Description: The following examples demonstrate how to create and use a DLL. ms.assetid: 4202e033-77a1-4db6-acee-224f4e1e8d78
-title: 'Using Dynamic-Link Libraries'
+title: Using Dynamic-Link Libraries ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Dynamic-Link Libraries